 - Most species and cultivars need acid soil conditions.

 - Avoid reusing pots from a previous crop for propagation.
 If pots must be reused then wash off all debris and soak in a sanitizing solution or treat with aerated steam for 30 min.

 - Isolate new plants for a time before planting among other heaths.

-Chemical control No chemical is specifically registered, but Aliette and other Group 33 fungicides and/or Subdue (Group 4 fungicide) may be effective.
+Chemical control No chemicals are specifically registered, but Aliette and other Group 33 fungicides and/or Subdue (Group 4 fungicide) may be effective.
 Try on a few plants first before widespread use.
 Resistance to Group 4 materials is possible so tank-mix or alternate materials just in case.

 Reference Casonato, S.G., Manning, M.A., Rheinlander, P.A., and Fullerton, R.A.
 2008.
 Control of Phytophthora cinnamomi in Erica sessiliflora and Erica davisii.
 In The New Zealand Plant Protection Society 61st Annual Conference, Copthorne Hotel, Paihia, Bay of Islands, New Zealand, 12-14 August 2008.
 61:86-90.